-Amenities provided at bus stops are determined by the average daily boardings and surrounding population density.
-The specific standards/guidelines are stated in DART's Bus Stop and Passenger Facilities Policy.
-Generally, if a bus stop has over 40 average daily Boardings, it qualifies for a bus Shelter.
-In medium population density areas (between 900 and 3000 people per square mile) the threshold is lowered to 20 average daily boardings; and for low population density areas, (less than 900 people per square mile) the threshold is lowered to even 10 boardings on average at a single location.
-Requirements for a bench at a bus stop are half of the requirements for a shelter.
+Amenities provided at bus stops are determined by average daily boardings.
+For areas with a lower population density, the thresholds are lowered.
+The specific standards and guidelines are stated in DART's Bus Stop and Passenger Facilities Policy.
+Generally, if a bus stop has over 40 average daily boardings, it qualifies for a bus shelter.
+In medium population density areas (between 900 and 3,000 people per square mile) the threshold is lowered to 20 average daily boardings, and for low population density areas (less than 900 people per square mile) the threshold is lowered to 10 average daily boardings.
+Requirements for a bench at a bus stop are half the requirements for a shelter.
 The existing Claymont Rail Station is located northeast of the Governor Printz Boulevard study area on the other east side of I-495.
 It is only directly accessible from Governor Printz by pedestrians using the pedestrian bridge over I-495.
 Vehicular traffic accesses the station from Philadelphia Pike via Myrtle Avenue.
 The station is situated on a curved section of the track, making full ADA compliance impossible.
 Parking is constrained and there are minimal passenger amenities.
 A new station site was made available as part of a new multipurpose industrial and commercial center to be known as First State Crossing.
 The new Claymont Regional Transportation Center, currently under development, is further described on page 40.